MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-hana.md

   * [HANA 1 SP 12 Rev 122.13](https://launchpad.support.sap.com/#/notes/2528439)
 * On the gateway machine, install SAP’s latest HANA ODBC driver.
 The minimum version is HANA ODBC version 2.00.020.00 from August 2017.

-Ensure that the SAP HANA server has been configured for Kerberos-based SSO.
+* Ensure that the SAP HANA server has been configured for Kerberos-based SSO.
 For more information about setting up SSO for SAP HANA by using Kerberos, see [Single Sign-on Using Kerberos](https://help.sap.com/viewer/b3ee5778bc2e4a089d3299b82ec762a7/2.0.03/1885fad82df943c2a1974f5da0eed66d.html) in the SAP HANA Security Guide.
 Also see the links from that page, particularly SAP Note 1837331 – HOWTO HANA DBSSO Kerberos/Active Directory.

-We also recommend following these additional steps, which can yield a small performance improvement.
+We also recommend following these additional steps, which can yield a small performance improvement:

 1. In the gateway installation directory, find and open this configuration file: *Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config*.